-While Boston does tend to get a bit chilly in the wintertime, and often quite snowy, there’s still plenty of fun to be had both indoors and out.
+While Boston gets pretty chilly in the wintertime, and often quite snowy, there’s still plenty of fun to be had both indoors and out.

 Save on Winter Attraction Admission

-Regular admission to a number of these attractions are included on the Go Boston® Card.
+Regular admission to a number of these attractions are included on the Go Boston pass.

 Choose as you go from dozens of top attractions and save up to 55% on combined admission vs paying at the gate.

-Please note, some of these special Winter events may be separately ticketed and not included on the Go Boston Card.
+Please note, some of these special winter events may be separately ticketed and not included on the Go Boston pass.